-We provide an inclusive learning environment where all children, including children with SEN are treated equally and have access to the full range of opportunities that we provide.
-For some activities, children are grouped according to ability but we also ensure that pupils are provided with the opportunity to work with children of all abilities within their class throughout the year.
-Teachers differentiate learning to meet a variety of different needs within the class and children are encouraged to reflect upon their own progress and are fully involved in the process of selecting learning that matches their own learning needs.
-Our approach is to tailor learning opportunities so that they are accessible to all the children through effective planning and differentiation of lessons.
+We provide an inclusive learning environment where all children, including children with SEND are treated equally and have access to the full range of opportunities that we provide.
+We do not put a ceiling on our children; the focus is on adaptive teaching - providing scaffolding to allow all pupils to meet the outcome of the lesson.
+Children may be grouped according to the teacher's professional judgement, but groupings will be fluid and not stay the same.
+Teachers deliver quality first teaching to meet a variety of different needs within the class and children are encouraged to reflect upon their own progress and are fully involved in the process of selecting learning that matches their own learning needs.
+Our approach is to tailor learning opportunities so that they are accessible to all the children through effective planning, adaptive teaching and precision teaching of objectives where necessary.
 We aim to provide stimulating and exciting learning experiences that all children can access at their individual levels.
 The high expectations and aspirations that we have for all children in the school are extended to children with SEND.
 Children with SEND and disabilities are fully included in activities throughout the school day.
 If necessary, we provide additional support to enable this to happen, for example 'meet and greets' in the morning, additional support at playtimes or lunchtimes or for extra-curricular activities, including school trips.
+Where necessary interventions groups are put in place.
+These can be 1:1 or small groups depending on the needs of the children.
+Impact of these sessions is monitored by the SENDCo and the support can be tailored accordingly.

 High quality support for learning within mainstream lessons is the most important factor in helping pupils with SEND to make good progress alongside their peers.
 There may be occasions when the school feels that some additional support within lessons may help your child to make better progress.
 This is by no means always the case.
 However, if some additional small group or one to one support within lessons is planned, the school will explain how this will work, what the aims of this support will be and how and when the impact of this support will be reviewed.
-Most importantly, this support should be aiming to make your child more independent in lessons

-Schools use a range of evidence based interventions to support pupils with SEND to make better progress.
+Most importantly, this support should be aiming to make your child more independent in lessons.
+Schools use a range of evidencebased interventions to support pupils with SEND to make better progress.
 Interventions are structured learning programmes.
-Your school will be able to explain to you: • what interventions your child is receiving and what are the intended learning outcomes;

-- when during the week any interventions will be delivered and for how many weeks; - who will be delivering the interventions (usually a well-trained teaching assistant) and where (e.g. in class or outside the classroom) how the interventions will relate to and support learning in the classroom; - how they will be monitored closely to make sure they are helping your child to make accelerated progress.
+Your school will be able to explain to you: • what interventions your child is intended learning outcomes: • receiving and what are the when during the week any interventions will be delivered and for how many weeks; • who will be delivering the interventions (usually a welltrained teaching assistant) and where (e.g. in class or outside the classroom); • how the interventions will relate to and support learning in the classroom; • how they will be monitored closely to make sure they are helping your child to make accelerated progress.

-8. What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEN?
+8. What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEND?

-The SEN Code of Practice (2014) recognises that 'Special educational provision is underpinned by high quality teaching and is compromised by anything less'.
+The SEND Code of Practice (2014) recognises that 'Special educational provision is underpinned by high quality teaching and is compromised by anything less'.